True-Productions/TP-Infusionsoft-Test/readme.md

 Documentation:

 We recommend you use [Infuionsoft's Developer documentation (https://developer.infusionsoft.com/docs/xml-rpc/)](https://developer.infusionsoft.com/docs/xml-rpc/) to learn how to use the SDK.
 All code examples are listed under PHP iSDK.
+We also recommend that you read the readme within the Infusionsoft folder.

 You will be provided the following information on the onset of the test: